JeffreyWerth/AWS-Architecture-Model-Repository/README.md

 VSCode is a code editor redefined and optimized for building modern web and cloud applications and to manage your project using markdown language; this will allow you to fork or clone this project and to rapidly create your model views (<https://code.visualstudio.com/>).

 Also getting a GitHub (<https://github.com/>) account to manage your content online and share your project when publishing to GitHub for evaluation will allow team collaboration and sharing your model views.
-There are some useful resources on how to clone.........
+There are some useful resources on how to clone (<https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#cloning-a-repository>).

 ### SysML Modeling Notes and Examples